 Then Florrie proceeds to chat the guy up for a couple of hours or so while they eat.
 And it turns out he’s an interesting guy.
 Says his name is George Zim.
 Florrie vaguely remembers the name from years before.
 He was with the Minneapolis Star just after the War, but made a name for himself working for Asia Magazine in the late 20’s.
 Made his way all over China and India.
-Florrie knows a little bit about airplanes from time he spent pushing broom at an aerodrome over in England during the war so he uses his two-cents to loosen Zim up a bit.
+Florrie knows a little bit about airplanes from time he spent pushing broom at an aerodrome over in England during the war so he uses his two cents to loosen Zim up a bit.

 Now I found out about a good deal of this well after the fact because I got to know Sally a little bit better later on, as you know, but this was before we started trading recipes.
 So don’t quote me.

 As I understand it, George Zim was born in 1900.
 Turns out, when school got boring in St. Paul, the kid ran away from home and joined the circus just like ‘Wash Tubbs‘ in the Sunday funnies.
 That lasted a season I guess, but Zim got tired of washing down the elephants and juggling apples and oranges at the ticket counter, and shoveling out the horse stalls.
-When the Circus closed down that winter Zim found himself in Winnipeg, Canada during one very cold Christmas.
+When the circus closed down that winter Zim found himself in Winnipeg, Canada during one very cold Christmas.
 I can’t imagine that.
 We’re the same age and about that same time I was still hugging on to my teddy bear.

-There was no work to be had on the farms, of course, and there was a war on, so Zim turned a six into an eight on his papers, and signed up with the Canadian Expeditionary force right out of Winnipeg.
-By July 1916, on his birthday, he was in Paris, France and later got to see action at Morval during the battle of the Somme.
+There was no work to be had up on the farms, of course, and there was a war on, so Zim turned a six into an eight on his papers, and signed up with the Canadian Expeditionary force right out of Winnipeg.
+By July 1916, on his birthday, he was in Paris, France, and later got to see action at Morval during the battle of the Somme.
 He was injured there.
 A concussion I think.
-Well, it was about then the Canadians were losing pilots so fast that they were asking for volunteers in the field and Zim joined the Royal Air Force.
+Well, it was about then the Canadians were losing pilots so fast that they were asking for volunteers in the field and Zim up and joined the Royal Air Force.
 And that’s where he stayed until 1918.

 Zim ran away from St. Paul for the second time when his job at the Star got to including too many farm reports.
 He went to Chicago.
 He was the one who covered Jack Knight’s transcontinental airmail flights for the Times.
 He interviewed Major Macready before he did the first non-stop coast to coast.
 He could fly a plane pretty well himself so Macready took him right up there with him during test flights.
-It was from Chicago that he later went on to China.
+And it was from Chicago that he later went on to China.

-Get this, Florrie goes down to the Daring Offices on Madison and 23rd and sits right down on the desk of Herbert Glick–Glick was editing Daring Detective at the time–and refuses to leave unless Glick reads the first page.
+Get this, Florrie goes down to the Daring Offices on Madison and 23rd and sits right down on the desk of Herbert Glick—Glick was editing Daring Detective at the time—and refuses to leave unless Glick reads the first page.
 If I pulled that stunt with Glick he would start laughing and wouldn’t stop until he’d managed to throw me out onto Madison Avenue.
 But Glick reads the first page, and then the second.
 And the third.
-He reads the whole thing right on the spot.
+He reads the whole damn thing right there on the spot.
 Bingo.
 Sale.

 Now, to be fair, the pulp trade is a hard grind for most guys.
 They have to be able to produce two or three stories a week to pay the bills.
-If they don’t have families to support, they have habits.
+If they don’t have families to support, they have other habits.
 You’ll see a lot of guys out there on the street these days who were once in the trade but couldn’t keep up with it.
 As fast as the magazines eat the stuff up, there is always some punk with a fresh face and a new bag of tricks.

 My figure is that Florrie must have been getting tired.
 The easy mark was the one to hit.

 Finally, the guy arrives.
-But Zim stops at the curb before he sees Florrie.
+But Zim stops at the curb before he even sees Florrie.
 He looks stunned.
 Then suddenly he throws himself on that pile of trash and starts to sob as he roots through the mess.
 Florrie gets up and moves closer, but there is not much he can do, until Zim finally rises up with a small black book in one hand, and a smile on his face through the tears.
 With that in his hand, he just sits down again, on the remains of a chair.